Reply Serial No.

 5. liquid crystal display radar monitor; and

-6. leasing of secondary surveillance radar and very high
+6. leasing of secondary surveillance radar and very high frequency

 7. communications facilities at Xisha.